Ompio/Might-and-Magic-Heroes-like-Unreal-Engine-Learning-project/README.md

+# UE 5.5.4 Learning Project

-Well, as name suggests this is my learning project, as it is made in UE 5.5.4 For now there is implemented:
+Well, as the name suggests — this is my learning project, built with Unreal Engine **5.5.4**.

+I'm using this space to experiment, try things out, and get a better feel for UE.

+## ✅ Current Features

+- [x] **3D Camera Orbit**
-  [X] 3D camera orbiting around focus point
+  Orbiting around a focus point — smooth and responsive.

-  [X] 3D camera zoom with scroll (10 points linear zoom, i hope animating it in tics isn't some profanation) [ ] Control over focus point W.I.P
+- [x] **3D Camera Zoom**
+  Zoom in/out with the scroll wheel using a 10-point linear zoom.
+  (Yes, it's animated with ticks — and no, I don't think it's profanation 😉)

+## 🛠️ Work in Progress

+- [ ] **Control Over Focus Point**
+  Still figuring this out.

-  [ ] More to be added
+- [ ] **More to Come**
+  One step at a time.

+---

-It ain't much but it's honest work
+> It ain't much, but it's honest work.